quicwg/base-drafts/draft-ietf-quic-http.md

 # HTTP Framing Layer {#http-framing-layer}

-Frames are used on control streams, request streams, and push streams.
+As discussed above, frames are carried on QUIC streams and used on control streams, request streams, and push streams.
 This section describes HTTP framing in QUIC.
 For a comparison with HTTP/2 frames, see {{h2-frames}}.

 ## Frame Layout